simon-anders/htseq/python3/doc/sequences.rst

 .. class:: FastaReader( filename_or_sequence )

-   As daughter class of ``FileOrSequence``, ``FastaReader`` can be instantiated with either a filename, or with a sequence.
+   As daughter class of ``FileOrSequence``, ``FastaReader`` can be instantiated with either a filename, or with a list of sequences.
 See :class:`FileOrSequence` for details.

 Example 1
    The typical use for FastaReader is to go through a FASTA file and do something with